Joshua Jensen-Nagle: Winter

 archival inkjet print face-mounted to Plexiglass, available in: 30x31.5", 41x43", 55x58"

-click to enlarge and show image details
+click images to enlarge and show information about the art

 ABOUT THE ARTIST